 Beams should be laterally braced at a distance not to exceed:

-Lateral bracing of the bottom beam flange may not be possible in some rare cases, such as at large openings.
+Lateral bracing of the bottom beam flange may not be possible in some rare cases, such as large openings.
 In those instances, the engineer may consider torsional bracing such as built-up sections, or adding supplemental gravity columns between floors.
-Please contact SidePlate® Systems to discuss these alternatives.
+Please contact SidePlate Systems to discuss these alternatives.

 NOTE: For projects under California’s OSHPD jurisdiction, unbraced length must be measured from the centerline of each column.

-In some configurations of moment frames, the load path for chords, collectors, or other axially loaded members will need to pass through or into the SidePlate® connection.
+In some configurations of moment frames, the load path for chords, collectors, or other axially loaded members will need to pass through perpendicular to the SidePlate connection.
 Coordination of these details will be similar to the coordination of cantilevers and will rely on the configuration of the engineer’s details.

 In Plane / Parallel

-Unless the detailing will conflict with the SidePlate® connection, there is no need for coordination.
-It is often assumed that the complete collector force occurs at the end of the moment frame.
+Unless the detailing will conflict with the SidePlate connection, there is no need for coordination.

 Out of Plane / Perpendicular

-Out of plane or perpendicular drag connections must be coordinated with SidePlate® Systems in the same way out of plane cantilevers are.
-In order to coordinate the design of these connections, SidePlate will need to know the collector or chord beam sizes as well as the axial force, and the preferred type of detailing (whether it be through a shear tab, top flange welded, or another mechanism).
+Out of plane or perpendicular drag connections forces are included in the SidePlate connection design.
+In order for the SidePlate connections to be designed adequately for these conditions, drag/chord beam sizes and design level forces perpendicular to any SidePlate Connection will need to be provided with the preferred type of detailing (whether it be through a shear tab, top flange welded, or another mechanism).